 I decided to use some scrap pieces of thin plywood.
 There is no rhyme or reason to their width, other than that’s the size they were in the scrap pile.
 I cut them to length on the compound miter saw, then applied a couple of quick coats of chalkboard paint.

 HINT: I keep a foam brush loaded with chalkboard paint in a plastic baggie.
 For this project, I didn’t even have to break out the can of paint.
 The loaded sponge brush was plenty.

 After the chalkboard paint dried, I started some small brad nails on the ends of the thin plywood so I could install them on the inside of the cabinet door.

-I added the wider piece at the top, and the narrow piece at the bottom.
-You can see I also installed a stick-on pen on a chain.
+I added the wider piece at the top to hold the paper down.
+Then the narrow piece at the bottom allows me to rip the paper off.
+Did you notice I also installed a stick-on in pen on a chain?

 This is going to be the perfect solution for me.
 It seems I’m always making lists, but can rarely find my notepad(s).
 The paper easily pulls through and tears off under the bottom piece.
 To change out the roll, I simply remove one of the plastic ends and replace with a new roll of paper.